Paswan: Politics

 In 1900, caste association became the dominant method to pitch for the social and political rights.
 Hence, a number of caste association of politically aware castes were formed in the meantime.
 Like Koeri, Kurmi and Yadav community, Paswans also formed their own Paswan Sabha in 1911 to make claims to Kshatriya status.
 They were first among Dalits to achieve this feat.

 The Paswans emerged as a political force in Bihar, primarily after the resurgence of socialist leader Ram Vilas Paswan.
 Paswan floated the Lok Janshakti Party, which became an ally of Lalu Prasad Yadav-led Rashtriya Janata Dal.
 Earlier, the Dalits including the Paswan community voted for Congress but during RJD-LJP alliance they became a supporter of a bloc which included their earlier preference Congress as well as the new choice LJP.
 It is difficult to predict the actual data regarding the population of various caste groups but according to political analysts, this new bloc of RJD-Congress aided by LJP commanded huge support from Yadav, Muslim as well as Paswan community.
 This social axis remained successful to offset the JDU-BJP alliance in 2004 Lok Sabha elections of Bihar.

 Earlier, the attempts to woo Paswans in his favour was also made by RJD chief Laloo Yadav (then Chief Minister of Bihar), who portrayed Chauharmal as an iconic figure and attempted to reconcile them with his politics of social justice.
 He also organised a Chauharmal Mela in 1995.
 Ram Vilas Paswan was too in this fray, who aimed both to champion himself as the real face of this community as well as to gather the support for his newly formed organisation, Dalit Sena.

 Inter-caste conflicts

-Belchhi massacre
+Belchi massacre

-In 1970s, the Belchhi village in Bihar witnessed one of the severest massacre of Bihar's history.
+In 1970s, the Belchi village in Bihar witnessed one of the severest massacres of Bihar's history.
 The root cause of the massacre was caste conflict between Paswan landless peasants and Kurmi landlords.
 This massacre parted the way between Kurmis and Paswans and made them skeptical of each other's activities in all spheres of life.